openshift/origin-web-console-smoke-test/README.md

   # you will need the IP address of the console for this.
   # if its local, an IP for your machine
   # if its remote, the IP or domain of the console for the cluster
+  # use a command like:
+  #   dig +short myip.opendns.com @resolver1.opendns.com
+  # to get your machine
   -e CONSOLE_PUBLIC_URL=https://foo.bar.baz
 ```